sdclibbery/limut/README.md

     Other samples have come from the Dirt Sample Engine which is part of the TidalCycles live coding language created by Yaxu - another huge amount of thanks.

 If you feel I've used a sample where I shouldn't have, please get in touch!

+# Shaders

+Many of the shaders are based on ones from https://www.shadertoy.com/